-NBA rumors: Boston Celtics, San Antonio Spurs Interested in Acquiring Andrew Bogut
+NBA Rumors: Boston Celtics, San Antonio Spurs Interested In Acquiring Andrew Bogut

 — David Aldridge (@daldridgetnt) September 15, 2017

 Bogut also said that he wanted to play a role while also having the chance to compete for another NBA title.
-The Spurs and the Celtics are in prime position with that regards as both teams are poised to put together a deep run in the playoffs in their respective conferences.
+The Spurs and the Celtics are in prime position in that regard as both teams are poised to put together a deep run in the playoffs in their respective conferences.
 Interestingly, all four teams have Australian players in their rosters.

 Andrew Bogut is a former number one overall pick by the Milwaukee Bucks during the 2005 NBA draft.
 The former NBA champ averaged 10 points, 8.9 rebounds, 2.3 assists, and 1.6 blocks in 12 NBA seasons.
 In 58 playoff games, the Aussie averaged 5.5 points, 7.6 rebounds, 1.8 assists, and 1.5 blocks per 22.5 minutes of game time.
 Any team able to sign up Bogut would acquire a serviceable big man who is a great passer and has a high basketball IQ.